I will share my experiences and facts to help you make a decision between Kinsta vs. WPEngine.

 This is one reason why “overage” charges really matter when comparing WPEngine to Kinsta.

-WPEngine’s pricing is based on the number of monthly visits to your site, which I believe is one of the worst ways to calculate pricing.
+Back in the days, WPEngine’s pricing is based on the number of monthly visits to your site, which I believe is one of the worst ways to calculate pricing.

 In fact, the main reason I left WPEngine was because my site’s traffic was growing (more than half a million page views a month), and I was paying a lot of extra money every month for “extra visits”.